Shaurya-47/uk-rainfall-api/README.md

 Repository containing a data pipeline that extracts, saves, and displays the latest UK rainfall data (latest readings and aggregated daily readings) from the Environment Agency (EA) API
 (https://environment.data.gov.uk/flood-monitoring/doc/rainfall)

+## Work-in-progress

 ## TODOs (REMOVE THIS ONCE DONE):

+* Understand query code better and comment better (requests, get, json)
 * Review whole thing
 * Check Readme
 * Add screenshot to Readme
 * More data quality checks if time left
 * I have 2 less stations as 'not_specified' duplicates got dropped and another spurious one
+* Check if it works on another computer

 ENABLE THE COOKIE LINE IF API CALLS FAIL